wahltinez/small-business-guide/03-website.md

 Search Engine optimization (SEO) is the process of improving the ranking and appearance of your web presence to the eyes of search engines, namely Google.
-Google's Search engine uses proprietary algorithms to determine which results to display first in the list of search results.
+Google's Search engine uses proprietary algorithms to determine which websites to display first in the list of search results.
 Generally speaking, the priority is relevance, compatibility and speed.

 There are many (multi-million) businesses that focus on SEO.
 For a small business, we don't